 A spinal cord injury can dramatically alter the course of your entire life.
 You may need to change careers, rework parts of your home or car for accessibility, and manage pain for the rest of your life.
 All of this is on top of costly medical treatments in the short and long term.

-At Munley Law, we understand the stakes involved in a spinal cord injury claim.
-We can perform a thorough investigation into your case to help you get the compensation you and your family deserve.
+At Munley Law, we understand the stakes of a spinal cord injury claim.
+We can thoroughly investigate your case to help you get the compensation you and your family deserve.
 Our attorneys do not require any fees for our services unless we win your case, meaning you do not have to pay anything out of pocket or upfront.
 That is part of our commitment to delivering justice to people throughout Pennsylvania.

 Contact Munley Law today for a free, no-obligation case consultation with our legal team.
-We have offices in Pittsburgh and throughout Philadelphia.
+We have offices in Pittsburgh and throughout Pennsylvania.
 Reach out at 855-866-5529 or through our online form right away!